intel-analytics/ipex-llm/ppml/trusted-big-data-ml/python/docker-graphene/README.md

     -e LOCAL_IP=$LOCAL_IP \
     $DOCKER_IMAGE bash
 ```

-### 1.4 Init the client and run Spark applications on k8s
+run `docker exec -it spark-local-k8s-client bash` to entry the container.

-First, run `docker exec -it spark-local-k8s-client bash` to entry the container.
+### 1.4 Init the client and run Spark applications on k8s (1.4 can be skipped if you are using 1.5 to submit jobs)

 #### 1.4.1 Configure `spark-executor-template.yaml` in the container